borama/borama/README.md

 ### Hi there 👋

+This is **Matouš Borák**.
 I’m a Ruby on Rails developer, currently CTO at NejŘemeslníci (company building a portal for connecting local craftspeople with their customers).
 I mostly work on the product, think of code quality, try to enhance our dev processes, review the code of our small dev team (~ 5 people).

 Also I like to write about tech-related stuff, here are a few of my recent articles: